 Alcohol use often involves the use of other substances such as nicotine and can lead to poor eating habits, which can contribute to many other health problems.
 Obesity is a concern with excessive alcohol intake.
 Drinking one light beer has an average of 130 calories.
 Consuming a 12-pack of Coors Light can add up to an additional 1,560 calories per day or three-fourths of a daily recommended intake.
-Research indicates 3,500 calories amounts to 1lb of weight gain.
+Research indicates that 3,500 calories amount to 1lb of weight gain.
 Drinking 12 beers a day can also lead to drastic weight gain.

 If you feel your health is impacted by alcohol use.
-It is critical to take action and contact experienced alcohol abuse treatment specialists.
+It is critical to take action and contact experienced alcohol abuse, and treatment specialists.
 Many treatment facilities can help provide clarity on treatment for problematic drinking, plus offer support prior to intervention.
 AspenRidge offers a 24/7 helpline to address pressing needs.
 Contact us directly at 855-281-5588.

 What is Alcohol Poisoning?

 Not all alcohol problems occur with the long-term use of alcohol.
 Many life-threatening problems can occur from the first time drinking alcohol.
 For example, alcohol poisoning occurs when too much alcohol is in the bloodstream.
-According to the Mayo Clinic, common symptoms of alcohol poisoning include:

 - Slowed or Irregular Breathing